 Cancellation Policy:

-Once we have scheduled an appointment I ask that if you need to cancel for any reason that you provide at least 12 hours notice so that I can reassign your appointment to another client.
-Should a session be cancelled on the day and I am unable to fill your slot, then you will need to pay for your session.
-In return, if I need to cancel our appointment, I agree to provide you with 12 hours notice.
-If I am unable to do this then your next appointment will be free of charge.
+Once we have scheduled an appointment I ask that if you need to cancel for any reason that you provide at least 24 hours notice.
+Should a session be cancelled in less than 24 hours then you will need to pay for your session.

 Emergencies: